 - Babies have weak digestion.
 This is totally normal and not necessarily a red flag.
 You can find out more about baby digestion here.

 Some folks just want the fix.
 Others are interested in the mechanism.

 I’ve got both.

-The remedy for night terrors in children, including my own toddler – which my husband marvels at daily – is based on a formula called Yi Gan San, also called “restrain the liver powder.”
+The remedy for night terrors in children, including my own toddler – which my husband marvels at – is based on a formula called Yi Gan San, also called “restrain the liver powder.”

 Yi Gan San comes from a text published in 1556 (you read that right) called Synopsis of Caring for Infants.
 And it really emphasizes that babies are not just tiny adults.

 So what does Yi Gan San do?